jmakofsk/JacobPortfolio/final-project-part-two.md

 <img width="597" height="431" alt="image" src="https://github.com/user-attachments/assets/ef72d4a1-62fd-4c00-ad67-2f790a2973aa" />

-Ultimately, after trying several things, I found that overlaying CPI and approval ratings using a dual-axis chart (with CPI on one axis and approval rating on the other) significantly improved the readability and helped me to see a clear correlation between gas prices and approval rating (and notably, no correlation between food costs and approval ratings, which was a surprise to me).
+Ultimately, after trying several things, I found that overlaying CPI and approval ratings using a dual-axis chart (with CPI on one axis and approval rating on the other) significantly improved the readability and helped me to see a potential relationship between gas prices and approval ratings (and notably, no correlation between food costs and approval ratings, which was a surprise to me).

 From there, I made the decision to separate the food and gas CPI into two distinct graphs rather than keeping them together.
 This allowed for clearer comparisons and made the relationships easier to interpret.